 Shopping in Philadelphia

-Whether in search of world-class shopping centres, luxurious boutique stores or the quirky character of street-side stores, shopping in Philadelphia is always an experience.
-To top it off, clothing and shoe purchases are tax-free.
+Whether searching for world-class shopping centres, luxurious boutiques or the quirky character of street-side stores, shopping in Philadelphia is always an experience.
+To top it off, most clothing and shoe purchases are tax-free, barring a few items.

 Any major shopping excursion in Philadelphia should also include a visit to Macy’s Center City.
 During the 19th century, the iconic building housed Wanamaker's, one of the first department stores in the world.
-Today it houses the Wanamaker Grand Court Organ, the world's largest playable pipe organ.
+Today, it houses the Wanamaker Grand Court Organ, the world's largest playable pipe organ.
 It is played at least twice a day, six days a week.

 Eating out in Philadelphia